Aleksbgbg/Vulkan/README.md

 See the example [pause menu in XML syntax](/resources/ui/pause_menu.xml), as well as the [ViewModel](/src/game/viewmodels/PauseMenuViewModel.cc).

+When deciding the rendering style of the menu, I went with a near-identical copy of GTA V's pause menu.
+GTA V is one of my favourite video games, and the GTA franchise has been a big inspiration whilst developing my programming and mathematics skills.
+I've been impressed for years at the amount of detail and technological marvel in GTA V at launch, and it has been a dream of mine to one day lead the development of a programming project with reach as large as GTA, and use the reach to have a positive effect on its audience.
+I've never tried implementing anything from GTA, though I've always wanted to see if I'm up to the challenge - so I thought the pause menu would be a good start.

 A video of the pause menu working is included at the top of the videos section.

 ### Scene Composition Syntax